 The system should not be powered up directly into Micro Power Off mode.
 The system must be allowed to fully power up into High Speed mode upon initial power application of any power source.
-If a battery has insufficient power for the ÉlanSC300 microcontroller to initialize into High Speed mode, the system design must first power up the ÉlanSC300 microcontroller from the main source, and not allow the chip to be powered from the battery until after it is fully initialized in High Speed mode and properly transitioned into Micro Power Off mode.
+If a battery has insufficient power for the ÉlanSC310 microcontroller to initialize into High Speed mode, the system design must first power up the ÉlanSC310 microcontroller from the main source, and not allow the chip to be powered from the battery until after it is fully initialized in High Speed mode and properly transitioned into Micro Power Off mode.

-This requirement presents an issue when using (for example) a 3-V Lithium battery cell as a back-up power source to prevent the RTC from losing its contents during Micro Power Off mode.
+This requirement presents an issue when using (for example) a 3 V Lithium battery cell as a back-up power source to prevent the RTC from losing its contents during Micro Power Off mode.
 If the battery is installed before any other power source is available, the requirement cannot be met because such a small battery is incapable of supplying sufficient power to fully initialize the system.
-The ÉlanSC300 microcontroller comes up in an undefined state, perhaps drawing sufficient current to drain the battery. the VCCIO and VCC clamp voltage sources for each signal pin.
-Ensure that all signals, which are either driven by (VCCIO) or clamped to (VCC Clamp) a powered-off voltage source, are also either powered off or driven Low.
+The ÉlanSC310 microcontroller comes up in an undefined state, perhaps drawing sufficient current to drain the battery.